RejectModders/RejectModders/README.md

 > *"A dedicated group of individuals committed to enhancing and simplifying the Discord experience for all users."*

-I'm a passionate Discord bot developer from Missouri with a focus on creating tools that enhance community experiences.
+I'm a passionate Full Stack Developer from Missouri with a focus on creating tools that enhance community experiences.
 As the founder of Disutils, I'm dedicated to simplifying Discord development and building powerful, user-friendly applications.

 <div align="center">
   <table>